 What I really liked about the Budapest card was that it offered free transportation from the airport to city center and within the city.
 Additionally you received free admission to certain attractions and discounts at various sites and restaurants.
 However the main reason I selected the card was due to the free admission to a thermal bath.

 The most popular bath cost €15 to enter at the time, whereas the card cost us a few euros more and we also got transportation, free entrances to various attractions, discounts and a local thermal bath.

 We bought our card on Sunday 12/11/16 and had until Monday 12/12/16 to use it.
-Unfortunately for us, many of the sites that the Budapest Card offered free attractions to were for museums, and as it turns out many museums are closed on Monday’s.
+Unfortunately for us, many of the sites that the Budapest Card offered free attractions to were for museums, and as it turns out many museums close on Monday’s.
 I would definitely take this into consideration when traveling there.
 Upon purchasing the card you are to sign the back of the card with the date and time to prove evidence of your 24, 48, or 72 hour window.

 To the City from the Airport

 With the Budapest Card you can take the 200E to Kobanya Kispest Metro, where you take the M3 line to your desired train station for free.